rainadkhan/DeepONet/README.md

-# ⚛️ DeepONet — Neutron Transport in 1D Slab
+# ⚛️ DeepONet — Radiation Transport Problems

+## Project 1: DeepONet Prediction of Ne;lllu

-Using **Deep Operator Networks (DeepONet)** via the [DeepXDE](https://github.com/lululxvi/deepxde) library to approximate the **neutron flux distribution** in a one-dimensional slab geometry with an internally varying source distribution.
+Using **Deep Operator Networks (DeepONet) * via the [DeepXDE](https://github.com/lululxvi/deepxde) library to approximate the **neutron flux distribution** in a one-dimensional slab geometry with an internally varying source distribution.

 ---

-## 🧩 Overview
+### 🧩 Overview

 This project develops a **DeepONet-based surrogate model** for solving the **1D steady-state neutron transport equation** under **vacuum boundary conditions**.
 The goal is to learn a mapping from the **source distribution** \( Q(x) \) to the corresponding **neutron flux** \( \phi(x) \) using operator learning.